vocdoni/docs/docs/protocol/entity-metadata.md

 - They provide a list of active Gateways to the client
 - They provide Gateways with the necessary information to join the network

 This leads to a chicken-and-egg problem.
-You need a Gateway to fetch data from the Blockchain, but you can't because you don't have a Gateway to fetch from it.
-The solution is to use a well-known public gateway
+You need a Gateway to fetch data from the Blockchain, but you can't because you don't know any Gateway to reach the Blockchain from.

-**TODO:**   explicar que Vocdoni posa uns defaults => bootstrap + gateways Vocdoni o qui sigui que faci l'app
+To solve that:

+* Vocdoni provides initial bootnodes, whose URL's are hardcoded in the `dvote-js` library
+* All they do is to serve a list of Gateway IP addresses via https
+* One of these Gateways is used to query the [Entity Resolver](/protocol/entity-metadata?id=entity-resolver) for the address of the **boot organization**
+  * The initial Entity Resolver address is hardcoded in `dvote-js`
+  * The boot organization of the Entity Resolver above is also hardcoded in `dvote-js`

+Considerations:
+* Any of these can be totally overriden to fit an organization's needs
+* The Gateway servers provided are a best effort starting point
+* Any serious organization should definitely provide its own set of Gateways, in order not to depend on us
+* If you hare hosting your bootnode server and/or your own Gateways, tell us about it and we can include them too

 ### Entities list